 After taking control over Celtic in 1994, McCann insisted that he would only remain at the club for five years and in September 1999, the businessman put his majority stake in the club up for sale.

 He eventually sold his shares for £40 million, a profit of more than £30 million on his initial investment.
-His departure left Irish billionaire Dermot Desmond as the largest individual shareholder with a 20 per cent stake in Celtic.
+His departure left Irish billionaire Dermot Desmond as majority shareholder with a 20 per cent stake in Celtic.